mcoirad/mcoirad.github.io/_posts/2025-06-29-glyph-grammar-a-system-for-procedurally-generating-alphabets.markdown

 category: blog
 projects: false
 author: dario
-description: A grammar for defining alphabets, starting with the Phoenician alphabet
+description: "Introducing Glyph Grammar, a system for defining and rendering alphabets with procedural rules, starting from Phoenician and runic forms."
 ---

 ### Life Update